Curved Page Divider

 Foster mom and child on a dock

-The illusory truth effect occurs when someone hears or reads a claim often enough that they think it's true.
+The illusory truth effect occurs when someone hears or reads a claim frequently enough that they begin to believe it's true.
 Unfortunately, this effect is one reason why myths run wild.

 Believing in common misconceptions about foster care has the most significant impact on children in the system.
-Many of us believe what we hear rather than spend time looking up the truth.
+Many of us believe what we hear rather than taking the time to verify the truth.
 However, habits like this perpetuate false information.

 We've compiled this guide to address the top ten common foster care myths.
 Please keep reading for important information about fostering and adoption.